Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

 <a name="Exercise3"></a>
 ### Exercise 3: Debugging Events and Pipeline Stages ###

+On of the Graphics Diagnostics tools in Visual Studio is the Graphics Pipeline Stages window, where you can investigate how the currently selected event is processed by each stage of the graphics pipeline so that you can identify where the rendering problem first appears.
+Examining the pipeline stages is particularly helpful when an object doesn't appear because of an incorrect transformation, or when one of the stages produces output that doesn't match what the next stage expects.

+In this exercise, you will use the Pipeline Stages window to understand the events that draws the tower and detect potential performance issues.

 <a name="Ex3Task1"></a>
 #### Task 1 - Exporting the UWP ####